mendix/docs/content/en/docs/appstore/services/business-events.md

 ## 7 Local Testing {#local-testing}

-For development and testing it may be useful to run all your apps on your local workstation, including the Event Broker.
-You can do this by creating an event broker, a Kafka cluster, on your workstation by running Kafka through `docker-compose`.
+For development and testing, it is useful to run all your apps on your local workstation, including the event broker, which can be done by running Kafka through `docker-compose`.

 ### 7.1 Using the Business Events Local Setup Tool {#local-setup}